w3f/Grants-Program/applications/dot_marketplace-Phase3.md

 - Decentralized IPFS Storage for project materials using NFTStorage Provider.
 Each material will have a unique CID that can be accessed by both Publisher and Worker.
 - Advance Search by task tags, ids & title.
 - The [decentralized court](https://github.com/WowLabz/dot-marketplace-v2) implemented in phase 2 is functional for each milestone of a project
+- All of the above features will be updated as a new feature for the existing marketplace pallet.
+Similarly, the selekatal UI will be updated to showcase the same.
+- A new file server written using the rocket framework will be provided for the integration with IPFS (using NftStorage).

 The flow of tasking pallet with milestone based submission